-- You can identify a FUSIC® Lung approved Trainer at your hospital or other convenient hospitals, however if for any reason you cannot find a local Trainer yourself, then please contact the ICS learning team who will be able to direct you to one. - If for any reason it has not been possible to identify a Trainer (due to availability), it is possible to nominate a qualified clinical colleague who possesses the correct accreditation(s), credentials, and experience to act as a Trainer on your behalf.
-They will however be required to make an application to become an officially recognised Trainer before training should commence. - Application is easy using a simple form that can be accessed via the ICS website.
+- You can identify a CACTUS® Lung approved Trainer at your hospital or other convenient hospitals, however if for any reason you cannot find a local Trainer yourself, then please contact the ICS learning team who will be able to direct you to one. - If for any reason it has not been possible to identify a Trainer (due to availability), it is possible to nominate a qualified clinical colleague who possesses the correct accreditation(s), credentials, and experience to act as a Trainer on your behalf.
+They will however be required to make an application to become an officially recognised Trainer. - Application is easy using a simple form that can be accessed by emailing the learning team.
+Please note that the CACTUS® trainer form is currently unavailable online.

-Requirements for a Trainer
+Requirement for a Trainer

-Your Trainer may be any healthcare professional with suitable experience and regular practice in the related area of Intensive Care ultrasound.
+Your Trainer may be any healthcare professional with suitable experience and regular practice in Intensive Care ultrasound.

-As a minimum, FUSIC® Lung Trainers are expected to have been accredited in FUSIC® Lung or FAMUS Thoracic for at least 12 months.
+As a minimum, Trainers are expected to have been accredited in either FUSIC® Lung, CACTUS® Lung or FAMUS Thoracic for at least 12 months.
+CACTUS Trainer application forms can be accessed by emailing the learning team or via the ICS website for FUSIC® Trainer application forms.
 Applications must be processed and approved by ICS.